 The continuous Amazon bashing by the liberal media is not a coincidence.
 Liberals don`t understand economy and they mistrust markets.
 They underestimate - or bluntly ignore - the power of competition.
 They believe that markets have to get regulated by the government otherwise they would be destroyed by monopolies.

 But monopolies are rare.
 Every time when someone - or a company - has a successful business others will try to copy him and to get a huge share of the pie.
-There are 2 exemptions:

 - Artificial Monopolies which are created by government regulations.
 Book publishers are monopolies because by law (copyrights) nobody else is allowed to print the same book without their permission.

-- Natural monopoly: It doesn`t make sense to run say 10 railroads between say New York and Bostn because this would multiply the costs by 10 and each railway company would make huge losses.
+- Natural monopolies: It doesn`t make sense to run say 10 railroads between say New York and Bostn because this would multiply the costs by 10 and each railway company would make huge losses.
 (In the 19th century there had been competition among US railway companies.
 Most of them went soon bust).

-Selling goods online is not a natural monopoly, every body can do that.
+Selling goods online is not a natural monopoly, everybody can do that.

 Disclosure: I am an investor in Amazon.com, user of a Kindle and subscriber of Amazon Prime.